-Some bedrooms in apartments might have additional amenities like an en-suite bathroom.
+Some bedrooms in apartments might have additional amenities like an attached bathroom.
 Other rooms might have more natural light or be further away from the main door.
 In this scenario, it's best for you and all of your roommates to discuss what is a priority for whom.
-For example, you may decide that it's only fair for the person with the en-suite bathroom to pay more since they don't have to share a bathroom with the others.
+For example, you may decide that it's fair for the person with the en-suite bathroom to pay more since they don't have to share a bathroom with the others.

 When you're in college and renting with roommates, not everyone will have the same spending power.
 One of your roommates might be on scholarship, or they might have to take up a day job to pay bills.
 In this situation, it's best to know the background of your roommates and how much they can spare towards rent every month.
 Splitting rent based on income ensures that your roommates are not left out of the group only because they can't afford to pay as much as the others.

 For instance, if your rent and utility bill is roughly the same each month, you can decide to split rent by offering to pay for the utilities instead.
 In this situation, the bills for the apartment are equally distributed, and everyone knows what part of the finances they're responsible for.
-This is fairer than splitting rent evenly and cuts out the stress of asking someone for rent each month.

 Now that you know how to split rent with roommates, let's look at some tips and tools that will come in handy!